GoogleCloudPlatform/marketplace-k8s-app-tools/testrunner/README.md

 # How to build locally

+## Binary

 Build and run the binary:

   ```
   bazel run runner:main -- -logtostderr --test_spec=$PWD/examples/http.yaml
   ```

+## Container

-After that, one can build and run the docker container:
+To build and run the docker container:

   ```
-  # Build binary.
+  # Build binary
   bazel build runner:main

-  # Copy the file and rename ir
+  # Copy the file and rename it
   cp bazel-bin/runner/main container/testrunner

   # Build container